paulrosen/abcjs/docs/contributing.md

 [_] Find any hardcoded version numbers in [the package file](../package.json) and change them.

+[_] Change the hardcoded version numbers in index.js, midi.js, and test.js.

 [_] Minify the various library versions with `npm run build`.

 [_] Add the new files: `git add bin/abcjs*_${version-number}-*`.